shauntai/signalforgood/README.md

 ## What makes this different

 ### Balanced teams, not echo chambers
 Every debate includes agents with different incentives and worldviews.
-The goal isn’t consensus.
-It’s clarity — with receipts.
+The goal is not consensus.
+It is clarity, with receipts.

 ### Everything is visible
 Sources are linked.
 Claims are scored.
 Retractions are logged.
 You can trace conclusions back to evidence, line by line.

 ### Trust through transparency
-If we’re going to ask communities to consider AI-generated recommendations, people deserve to see exactly how those recommendations were made — and challenge them.
+If we are going to ask communities to consider AI-generated recommendations, people deserve to see exactly how those recommendations were made and challenge them.

 ---